Trump cancels Jan. 6 news conference at Mar-a-Lago, blames news media and House committee investigating attack on Capitol

 “This is the Democrats’ Great Cover-Up Committee and the Media is complicit,” Trump said, adding, “Why is the primary reason for the people coming to Washington D.C., which is the fraud of the 2020 Presidential Election, not the primary topic of the Unselect Committee’s investigation?
 This was, indeed, the Crime of the Century.”

-In recent days, some Senate Republicans had voiced unease about Trump’s plans for a press conference on the anniversary of the attack.
+In recent days, some Senate Republicans had voiced unease about Trump’s plans for a news conference on the anniversary of the attack.

 “Hopefully his comments will be helpful, not harmful,” Sen. John Thune (R-S.D.) told reporters Tuesday.